tableau/tableau-log-viewer/INSTALL.md

 cd build-release
 qmake -spec win32-msvc2013 CONFIG+=x86_64 -Wall ../src/tableau-log-viewer.pro
 ```
-To compile, the enviroment has be set up to use the correct tools.
+To compile, the enviroment has to be set up to use the correct tools.
 The easiest way is to use the Visual Studio prompt.

 **From the Visual Studio command prompt:**
 ```cmd